 Visit the Heyward House

 The Heyward House is not your typical welcome center.
 It is one of eight antebellum homes still standing in Bluffton, South Carolina.
 It was originally built for a local plantation owner as a summer escape.
-The Heyward House is a great place to learn about Historic Bluffton and even offers a full tour of the area!
+The Heyward House is a great place to learn about Historic Bluffton.
+From here, you can even go on a full tour of the area!

 Old Town Bluffton Inn: The Lowcountry’s Newest Landmark